Introduction

 Military equipment inventories and acquisitions the military's inventory includes a mix of domestically produced and imported Western weapons systems; in recent years, the US has been the largest supplier of arms; the Australian defense industry produces a variety of land and sea weapons platforms; the defense industry also participates in joint development and production ventures with other Western countries, including the US and Canada (2024)

-note 2: women have served in all roles, including combat arms, since 2013; in 2022, they comprised about 20% of the military
+note 2: women have served in all roles, including combat arms, since 2013; in 2024, they comprised slightly more than 20% of the military

 Military deployments note: the number of Australian military forces varies by mission; since the 1990s, Australia has deployed more than 30,000 personnel on nearly 100 UN peacekeeping and coalition military operations around the World.